TylerLH/missionstatement/README.md

 Mission Statement
 =============================

-Save your ideas in long or short form and stop repeating yourself when you want to explain them.
+Keep your app's pitch in one place.
+From 5 word description to 500 word blurb.

 ## Requirements
 Runs on Python 2.7.2+, Flask framework, Flask-WTF, MongoKit